fatihemreakardere/QR-Detector-for-UAV/README.md

 ### Decoder

-The main decoder script, `QRDecoder/QRDecoder.py`, is the core of the project.
-It runs on a Raspberry Pi 4b and is responsible for detecting QR codes in real-time from a video feed or images.
-This script leverages computer vision libraries to locate and decode QR codes, making it possible for the UAV to identify and react to the encoded information.
+The main decoder algorithm script, `QRDecoder/QRDecoder.py`, is the core of the project.

 ## Folder Structure